 - Various fruit acids

 Benzoyl peroxide reduces oil production and has antibacterial properties.
 But use it carefully, as it might leave your skin dry and flaky.
+(It can also bleach out clothing, towels and bedsheets.)
 Try to use it just before bedtime.

 Resorcinol and sulfur, as well as prescription retinoids and prescription antibiotics applied to skin, can reduce blackheads, whiteheads, and inflamed pustules.

 When many pustules or cysts appear on the face and upper body, you'll need an oral antibiotic.
 Your doctor also can inject cysts with anti-inflammatory steroid solutions to help decrease their size.

 For persistent acne, antibiotics (taken by mouth or applied to the skin) are generally used.
 Some antibiotics have both antibacterial and anti-inflammatory properties.
 These are often prescribed for short-term use (usually a few months).

 Spironolactone, a hormone blocker, can be used for teenage girls who have acne.

 Isotretinoin, a prescription medication you take orally, may help control severe acne, which is characterized by many large cysts on the face, neck, and upper trunk and scarring.

 Pregnant women or women who might become pregnant can't use this medication, as it's linked to birth defects.
 Isotretinoin can give people very dry skin, eye dryness, and irritation and requires blood tests to monitor for liver inflammation, high blood fat content, and bone marrow suppression.
 It can also be very expensive.
 So its use is restricted to the most severe cases for which other treatments haven't worked.

 Can I Prevent Acne?